tbogdala/filefreezer/README.md

   the string as a path and not give the desired results. the fix is to use cmd.exe to perform the command line execution to get the desired results.

-* cli to recursively remove files from storage

 TODO / Notes
 ------------